kelvinduybui/Analyzing-Sales-Production-Performance-in-Bicycle-Manufacturing-SQL/README.md

       ,sum(a.OrderQty) qty_item
       ,sum(a.LineTotal) total_sales
       ,count(distinct a.SalesOrderID) order_cnt
-FROM `adventureworks2019.Sales.SalesOrderDetail` a
+from `adventureworks2019.Sales.SalesOrderDetail` a
 left join `adventureworks2019.Production.Product` b on a.ProductID = b.ProductID
-left join `adventureworks2019.Production.ProductSubcategory` c on b.ProductSubcategoryID = cast(c.ProductSubcategoryID as string)
+left join `adventureworks2019.Production.ProductSubcategory` c on cast (b.ProductSubcategoryID as int) = c.ProductSubcategoryID

 where date(a.ModifiedDate) >=  (select date_sub(date(max(a.ModifiedDate)), INTERVAL 12 month)
 from `adventureworks2019.Sales.SalesOrderDetail` )